puppetlabs/puppet-docs/source/pe/3.7/r10k_puppetfile.md

 ### `purge`

-Remove any modules in the ./modules directory that are not specified in the Puppetfile.
+If the moduledir directory specified in the Puppetfile contains modules that are *not* specified in the Puppetfile, `purge` removes them.

 ~~~
 r10k puppetfile purge
 ~~~

+## Next Steps

+Once you've set up your Puppetfile, you're ready to [deploy](running) your environments and modules.